OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 You can view this Octopus project set-up in our [Samples](https://samples.octopus.app/app#/Spaces-45/projects/rolling-deployments/deployments) instance
 :::

-## A word on the database
+## A word on databases

 Usually one of the big sticking points with Rolling deployments I haven't discussed yet, is the database.
-Performing rolling deployments which involve some persistent storage such as a database can sometimes be tricky, though not impossible.
+Performing rolling deployments which involve some kind of persistent storage can sometimes be tricky, though not impossible.
 The devil is always in the detail.

-If you want to perform rolling deployments with database changes involved, then I'd recommend deploying the database first.
+If you want to perform rolling deployments which includes database changes, then I'd recommend deploying the database first.
 You'd also want to ensure any changes you make to your database are backwards compatible with previous versions of code you have deployed.

-We have a series of posts on [database deployments](http://octopus.com/database-deployments) that discuss this and more.
+We have an excellent series of posts on [database deployments](http://octopus.com/database-deployments) that discuss this topic and more.

 ## Wrapping up

 No matter which tooling you are using, rolling deployments is just one pattern available in your toolset to optimise deployment of your software.
-But with an incremental approach, it allows you to keep your applications online whilst rolling out newer versions of your software in a controlled manner, typically with native support for rollbacks - making it a firm favourite of mine for minimal disruption.
+But with an incremental approach, it allows you to keep your applications online whilst rolling out newer versions of your software in a controlled manner, often with native support for rollbacks - making it a firm favourite of mine for minimal disruption.

 Feel free to leave a comment, and let us know what you think about rolling deployments!